kammitama5/kammitama5.github.io/_posts/2018-6-10-Sunday-June-10th.md

 ## Also
 - I'm moving on with a new part of my GSoC project, and I'm not quite sure how to start.
   So there's trepidation about that.
+I feel *so* incompetent right now.
 - I also have to attend a final tomorrow, and asked three different people if it's tomorrow, and haven't heard back from anyone yet.
 Not even the teacher.
 I *hate* this.
 - I'm missing hours of work (and pay) to go to this exam because my prof suggested that I do it since I couldn't drop